Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Improving Prompt Selection Through Enhanced Probability Calibration

 We compare the prompt selection performance with four different scenarios of calibration: without applying any calibration; (A) applying calibration only for \underline{A}nswer selection, computing \qq where $\argmax_y$ \qq is selected as the answer; (P) applying calibration only for \underline{P}rompt selection; and (PA) applying calibration for both \underline{P}rompt selection and \underline{A}nswer selection.

 Normalization of \qq is not required for answer selection, as it does not affect the $\argmax$ of the scores.
-However, for calculating PSS, it is essential to normalize \qq so that the sum equals one, thereby preserving the original probabilistic motivation of different methods.
-Consequently, we apply the softmax function to convert \qq into a proper probability distribution $q(\textbf{y}|x,t)$.

-To calculate PMI$_\text{DC}$, it is necessary to manually select $x_\text{domain}$ for each prompt in every dataset.
-Nonetheless, our experiments involve a total of 1,300 unique prompts, making a manual determination of different $x_\text{domain}$ for each prompt a highly laborious task.
-As a result, we opted to use the prompt instantiated with an empty input ($x_\text{domain} = \iota(\text{""},t)$) for each prompt.
+However, to obtain PSS, it is essential to normalize \qq so that the sum equals one, thereby preserving the original probabilistic motivation of different methods.
+Consequently, we apply the softmax function to convert \qq into a proper probability distribution $q(\mathbf{y}|x,t)$.\footnote{To calculate PMI$_\text{DC}$, it is necessary to manually select $x_\text{domain}$ for each prompt in every dataset.
+Nonetheless, our experiments involve a total of 1,300 unique prompts, making a manual determination of different $x_\text{domain}$ for each prompt a tedious task.
+Therefore, we use the prompt instantiated with an empty input ($x_\text{domain} = \iota(\text{``''},t)$) for each prompt.}